-File Form 1099-CAP with the IRS by February 28, 2005 (March 31, 2005, if filed electronically); furnish the statement to shareholders by January 31, 2005.
+File Form 1099-CAP with the IRS by February 28, 2007 (April 2, 2007, if filed electronically); furnish the statement to shareholders by January 31, 2007.

 Special reporting date-clearing organizations.
-The revised temporary regulations require a corporation to file Form 1099-CAP and furnish a copy to each of its shareholders who receives any stock or other consideration in the transaction and who is not an exempt recipient.
+A corporation must file Form 1099-CAP and furnish a copy to each of its shareholders who receives any stock or other consideration in the transaction and who is not an exempt recipient.
 A clearing organization, such as the Depository Trust Company (DTC), is not an exempt recipient.
 The corporation is therefore required to file and furnish a copy of Form 1099-CAP to a clearing organization with respect to shares held by the clearing organization unless it makes a consent election, as discussed below.
-Furnish Form 1099-CAP to the clearing organization by January 5 of the year following the calendar year in which the transaction took place.
-If you are furnishing the DTC with Forms 1099-CAP, see Notice 2004-9, 2004-4 I.R.B.
-334, for specific mailing requirements.
+Furnish Form 1099-CAP to the clearing organization on or before January 5 of the year following the calendar year in which the transaction took place.
+If you are furnishing the DTC with Forms 1099-CAP, see Notice 2004-9, which is on page 334 of Internal Revenue Bulletin 2004-4 at www.irs.gov/pub/irs-irbs/irb04-04.pdf.